Effective:July 1, 2001

 - Certification of all institutional effort (research, instruction, other sponsored activities, administration, clinical work) for which compensation is made,

-- Noting any errors on the effort reports and ensuring, in collaboration with their local Labor Distribution personnel, that payroll and labor distribution adjustments are made accordingly where necessary in accordance with University policies and procedures with regard to Cost Transfers (Procedures 8-20 and 22),
+- Noting any errors on the effort reports and ensuring, in collaboration with their local Labor Distribution personnel, that payroll and labor distribution adjustments are made accordingly where necessary in accordance with University policies and procedure,

 - Ensuring that committed cost share obligations are met and properly reported on effort reports.